 Dean Brunt died on 8 December 2007 having stepped out onto a railway track in front of a train.
 His mother, Marlene Brunt, applied for Letters of Administration to Dean’s estate on the basis he died intestate.
 These were granted on 25 July 2008.
 Strangely, Marlene did not mention this to her sister and brother-in-law, Valerie and Winston (known as Bob) Wrangle, who had been heavily involved in Dean’s life.
 The only family member she did confide in regarding the affairs of Dean’s estate was Dale Brunt, her other son.
 She also had a daughter, Venetia who became estranged from Marlene during her childhood and lived with Bob and Valerie.

 Family relations started to break down over the years - Bob, Valerie and Venetia on one side and Marlene and Dale on the other.
 It was some nine years later when Bob and Venetia, Valerie having sadly passed way in December 2010, were informed Dean’s estate had been administered as if he died intestate.
+This was 8 days before a mediation of some other family litigation.
 This revelation only fuelled already tense relationships and sparked further disputes within the family, especially as Bob asserted that Dean had in fact left a will.
-However, it was not until 12 June 2018 when a copy of the apparent will of Dean, dated 2 March 1999, was discovered (allegedly through a cat in the office knocking over a pile of papers) that the matter really came to a head.
+However, it was not until 12 June 2018 when a second copy of the apparent will of Dean, dated 2 March 1999, was discovered (allegedly through a cat in the office knocking over a pile of papers) that the matter really came to a head.
 A claim was issued by Bob a few days later seeking an order for the Letters of Administration to be revoked in favour of this will.

 Marlene and Dale, of course, disputed Bob’s claim, arguing that the will was not valid, either because it was a forgery, or, in the alternative, because Dean lacked the knowledge and approval to make the will.
 The main focus of the case was the forgery aspect, with little weight being given to the latter before it was dismissed.
 In turn, Bob also asserted fraud on the parts of Marlene and Dale, claiming that they had stolen or destroyed the original.
 Such allegations were on the basis they had concealed Dean’s estate was being dealt with under the rules of intestacy, conversations Bob alleged he had with Valerie regarding Dean’s will and the discovery Valerie held a folder reading “Dean’s will”, written in her own handwriting, which was found empty by Bob many years after his death.
 With such serious accusations from both parties, much of the case had to turn on the probability of events and the credibility of the witnesses.